 Having regular Pap tests can reduce your risk of developing cervical cancer by up to 96%.
-In Australia, this means saving the lives of more than 1,200 women each year.
 A Pap test picks up early warning signs that can be treated before cancer develops.

-Aboriginal women are five times more likely to die from cervical cancer than non-Aboriginal women.This suggests that Aboriginal women are less likely to have regular Pap tests to pick up early warning signs.
+Aboriginal women are four times more likely to die from cervical cancer than non-Aboriginal women.This suggests that Aboriginal women are less likely to have regular Pap tests to pick up early warning signs.

 A Pap test is a quick and simple test that checks for changes to the cells of your cervix (entrance to the womb) that may lead to cervical cancer.